-When you’re withdrawing from a casino, the last thing you want is for the process to be slowed down by your VPN.
-So is there any truth to the claim that VPNs can impact your withdrawal speed?
+When you withdraw money from an online casino, the last thing you want is for your VPN to slow down the process.
+So, is there any truth to the claim that VPNs can impact your withdrawal speed?
 In this post, we look at some factors that could influence how quickly you get your money.

 What is VPN?